skip to content

 If you are dissatisfied with the Complaint Officer's decision, you can request a review of the decision on the following grounds:

-• procedural irregularities that occurred during Formal Resolution, which were material or potentially material to the decision reached;
+• Procedural irregularities that occurred during Formal Resolution, which were material or potentially material to the decision reached; and/or

-• the Formal Resolution decision is unreasonable, in that no reasonable person could have reached the same decision on the available evidence;
+• The Formal Resolution decision is unreasonable, in that no reasonable person could have reached the same decision on the available evidence; and/or

-In order to request a review, you will need to complete and submit the Review form within 14 days of receiving the Complaint Officer's decision.
+In order to request a review, you will need to complete and submit the Review Form within 10 working days of receiving the Complaint Officer's decision.
 Providing your request for review is eligible, it will be considered by a Reviewer who can either uphold or dismiss your request.
 Where a request is upheld, a remedy can be put in place.
 You will receive a Completion of Procedures letter with the Reviewer's decision.
 This letter confirms the completion of the University's internal procedures.

 What if you are unhappy with the final outcome?